ciiram/indaba-maker-session-2019/README.md

 ```
 sudo screen /dev/ttyACM0 9600                # might not need sudo if set up lsusb rules properly
 ```
-### Software to obtain console output
-**Windows**

-If you are on Windows, install:

-1. [ST Link](http://janjongboom.com/downloads/st-link.zip) - serial driver for the board.
-    * Run `dpinst_amd64` on 64-bits Windows, `dpinst_x86` on 32-bits Windows.
+On Windows

-    * Afterwards, unplug your board and plug it back in.
+* Unplug your board and plug it back in.
 * (Not sure if it configured correctly?
 Look in 'Device Manager > Ports (COM & LPT)', should list as STLink Virtual COM Port.
-1. [Tera term](https://osdn.net/projects/ttssh2/downloads/66361/teraterm-4.92.exe/) - to see debug messages from the board.

-**Linux**

-If you're on Linux, install:

-1. screen - e.g. via `sudo apt install screen`

-**MacOS**

-Nothing required.

 The output will look something like this